conradakunga/Blog/_posts/2022-03-12-if-your-grandmother-had-wheels-she-wouldnt-be-a-bicycle-its-always-harder-than-you-think.md

 "I ...
 I dunno.
 Why wouldn't it?"

 "Well, you can't assume everyone speaks English.
-If you have to store data in a language other than English your database needs to be prepared accordigly otherwise your data will be converted to gibberish.
-In short, your database needs to be setup as [unicode](https://en.wikipedia.org/wiki/Unicode) aware to cater for almost all languages."
+If you have to store data in a language other than English your database needs to be prepared accordingly otherwise your data will be converted to gibberish.
+In short, your database needs to be setup as [Unicode](https://en.wikipedia.org/wiki/Unicode) aware to cater for almost all languages."

 "Let me check with my DBA.
 Give me 15"